embark-framework/embark-site/source/docs/blockchain_configuration.md

 title: Blockchain configuration
 ---

-When in development phase, it is necessary to use a local Ethereum node to deploy our contracts to, either using a simulator or client like Geth or Parity.
+When in development phase, to interact with the blockchain, it is necessary to use a local Ethereum node, either using a simulator or a client like Geth or Parity.

+In this guide we'll explore how to configure the blockchain node we want Embark to connect to.

-To set this node, Embark looks at `blockchain.js`, which by default is at `config/blockchain.js`.
+To set this blockchain node, Embark looks at `blockchain.js`, which by default is at `config/blockchain.js`.

-It is a complex file, but Embark, when using the `embark new` and `embark demo` command, creates a default `blockchain.js` file for you that contains all the basic parameters for you to start a Geth node or a Ganache simulator.
+Embark offers a lot of configuration options and most of them already come with a decent default so we can start right away.

 ## Common Parameters